PLACES OF THOUGHT

 Texture is a platform animated by operators and cultural experts (project managers, festival and festival directors, representatives of institutions and artistic organizations), invited to dialogue, compare and share projects, visions, and cultural practices.

-Also in 2018, the Italian Ministry of Culture awarded it with the “European Year of Heritage” label.
-Winner of the Funder35 (2016); SIAE-Sillumina (2017); Allianz Kulturstiftung (2019) calls.
-In 2018 Altofest leaves the borders of Naples for the first time, inaugurating a series of special editions, commissioned by different European Capitals of Culture: Altofest Malta 2018 for Valletta 2018 ECoC; Altofest Matera-Basilicata 2019 for Matera 2019 ECoC; while a re-edition for Valletta, commissioned by the Valletta Cultural Agency, is already in preparation for 2022.
-It is also included in the Kaunas 2022 and Trenčín 2026 nomination dossier, acting as a de facto connector of a “spontaneous” network among the cities sharing this title.
-Altofest is an indicator of the cultural interest of the city of Naples in the Cultural and Creative Cities Monitor tool of the European Commission:
+It was awarded by the EFA (European Festival Association) with the EFFE AWARD 2017-18 (Europe for Festivals Festivals for Europe), resulting in the six best European festivals among more than 715 candidates.
+In 2018 it was included as a best practice in the annual report “Io Sono Cultura 2018” (t/n, I am culture), edited by Symbola Foundation.
+Also, in 2018, the Italian Ministry of Culture awarded it with the “European Year of Heritage” label.
+Winner of the calls: Funder35 (2016); SIAE-Sillumina (2017); Allianz Kulturstiftung (2019).
+In 2018 Altofest left the borders of Naples for the first time, inaugurating a series of special editions commissioned by different European Capitals of Culture and international Institutions: Altofest Malta 2018 for Valletta 2018 ECoC; Altofest Matera-Basilicata 2019 for Matera 2019 ECoC; and on 2022 a re-edition for Valletta, commissioned by the Valletta Cultural Agency.
+It is also included in the Kaunas 2022 nomination dossier and Trenčín 2026’s bid book as Every Part Counts’ key project, acting as a de facto connector of a “spontaneous” network among the cities sharing this title.
+Furthermore, Altofest is an indicator of the cultural interest in the town of Naples in the Cultural and Creative Cities Monitor tool of the European Commission.

 Altofest is an independent project based on its widespread community.
 It lives of the gift of TeatrInGestAzione members in the amount of time, skills, and money (to the extent of their own possibilities), the gift of citizens who offer space and hospitality, artists who share their work, staff, volunteers, the participation of some healthy local realities, professionals and scholars, and cultural experts, national and international, who offer their skills and tools interweaving their visions with those of Altofest.